Chiefs-Steelers game: What you need to know if you’re headed to Arrowhead Stadium - NewsBreak

 Tickets

 All Chiefs games are mobile ticketing only.
-The team encourages fans to add their tickets to their mobile wallet to make getting through the gate easier.‘Next man up mentality’: Chiefs ready to face Steelers with several players on COVID watch
+The team encourages fans to add their tickets to their mobile wallet to make getting through the gate easier.

 Pregame timeline